-As the manager of an online knowledge sharing community, you’re tasked with setting up a digital space where members can find the content they need and share information that will benefit others.
+As the manager of an online knowledge sharing community, you’re tasked with setting up a digital space where members—either employees or customers—can find the content they need and share information that will benefit others.

 Suddenly setting up a knowledge sharing community is starting to sound like a tall order.
 The good news is that it’s nothing you can’t handle (we promise).
 It’s just a matter of arming yourself with the right strategies.

 As you get ready to launch an online knowledge sharing community (or refresh an existing one), keep these recommendations in mind.

 If you were to build a house without a blueprint, you’d probably end up with some structural issues—and there’d be no guarantee the house would survive the first strong gust of wind.
 Your online knowledge sharing community is the same way: if you don’t go in with a plan for the structure, your community won’t be as strong as you want it to be.

 Think about the purpose you want your community to serve: this will help you determine what roles to assign to different members.
 Are you building an external customer support tool?
 If so, you may want users to be able to read content and ask questions but not upload their own content.
 Will your community be a market research hub?
 In this case, you’ll likely want your research and insights teams to be able to share reports, secondary research, industry news, and more with stakeholders across the company.